plurid/bluefig/README.md

 `bluefig` is intended for the configuration of devices without input/output mechanisms.

-A `bluefig-server` runs on the device and the user connects to it through the `bluefig-client`, running on a common user terminal.
+The `bluefig-server` runs on the device and the user connects to it through the `bluefig-client`, running on a common user terminal.